Interchange fee: History

 For one example of how interchange functions, imagine a consumer making a $100 purchase with a credit card.
 For that $100 item, the retailer would get approximately $98.
 The remaining $2, known as the merchant discount and fees, gets divided up.
 About $1.75 would go to the card issuing bank (defined as interchange), $0.18 would go to Visa or MasterCard association (defined as assessments), and the remaining $0.07 would go to the retailer's merchant account provider.
 If a credit card displays a Visa logo, Visa will get the $0.18, likewise with MasterCard.
 Visa's and MasterCard's assessments are fixed at 0.1100% of the transaction value, with MasterCard's assessment increased to 0.1300% of the transaction value for consumer and business credit volume on transactions of $1,000 or greater.
-On average the interchange rates in the US are 179 basis points (1.79%, 1 basis point is 1/100 of a percentage) and vary widely across countries.
-In April 2007 Visa announced it would raise its rate .6% to 1.77%.
+On average the interchange rates in the U.S. are 179 basis points (1.79%, 1 basis point is 1/100 of a percentage) and vary widely across countries.
+In April 2007 Visa announced it would raise its rate 0.6% to 1.77%.

 According to a January 2007 poll by Harris interactive, only about a third of the public had heard of interchange fees; once explained to them, 90% said that the United States Congress "should compel credit card companies to better inform consumers" about the fee.